How to Normalize Audio in Premiere Pro Correctly

 That’s it.
 The master track for the sequence will be normalized to -3 dB.

-This is a good method if you’re in a hurry and want to normalize all of your audio quickly, but I would recommend using one of the previous methods as you will have more control overall.
+This method is good if you’re in a hurry and want to normalize all of your audio quickly, but I recommend using one of the previous methods, as you will have more control overall.

 Conclusion

-As mentioned before, normalization is an important step in the audio editing and mixing process.
+As mentioned, normalization is an important step in audio editing and mixing.

-Setting the gain to a standard level will make things much easier for you when it comes to adding other effects to your audio.
+Setting the gain to a standard level will make it much easier to add other effects to your audio.

 Play with the different methods and parameters to see what works best for your workflow.